6 Visualizing and Reporting Educational Data with R

 5 Creating your first plot

-We are now going to create our first plot using ggplot2.
+We will now create our first plot using ggplot2.
 Our example deals with a widely studied matter in learning analytics, which is the relationship between online activity and achievement.
 We will use a bar chart to represent the number of students that have low, moderate and high activity levels in each achievement group (high achievers vs. low achievers).
 In order to become familiar with the syntax of ggplot2, we will recreate the plot step by step, explaining each of the elements in the plot.
 Below is the final result we aim at accomplishing:

 Figure 1: First plot with ggplot2.